 Community-supported tools and best practices for working with imagery and automating workflows:

-- Download sample Python scripts for creating mosaic datasets and extracting photogrammetric data for use with Drone2Map.*
+- Download sample Python scripts for creating mosaic datasets and extracting photogrammetric data from projects completed using Drone2Map.*

 - To better manage ArcGIS Pro ortho mapping outputs, download sample Python scripts that create mosaic datasets configured to manage preprocessed orthophotos or elevation data.*